belle2/basf2/online_book/basf2/first_steering_file.rst

 .. admonition:: Solution
     :class: toggle solution

-    Three parameters have no default value and are therefore required:
+    Two parameters have no default value and are therefore required:

-    * the environment type
     * a list of root input files
     * the path

-    In 99 % of all cases ``default`` should be set as ``environmentType``.
-    The Belle II MC that you are reading was produced with a recent release, so this also applies here.
+    The ``environmentType`` only has to be modified if you are analyzing Belle data / MC.

 In a later lesson you'll learn how and where to find input files for your analysis.
 For the purpose of this tutorial we have prepared some local input